Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Conclusion

 \section{Conclusion}

 To summarize, we explored the localization properties of a dimerized chain of dipolar emitters whose interemitter distances are modulated quasiperiodically.
-In particular, we investigated the fate of RLTs, anomalous transitions in which eigenstates undergo a transition from localized to critical as the amount of quasiperiodic disorder is increased.
-While RLTs have been predicted in several quasiperiodic systems \cite{Ramakumar2015,Goblot2020, Roy2021, Jiang2021, Wu2021, Zuo2022, Han2022, Padhan2022, Wang2023, Qi2023,Roy2022, Guan2023, Dai2023, Goncalves2023, Goncalves2023, Vaidya2023, Shimasaki2024, Miranda2024, Xu2024, Guo2024, Padhan2024, Ganguly2024, Tabanelli2024, Li_PRR2024, Lu2025, Li2023_arxiv, Li2023_arxiv2, Nair2023_arxiv, Chang_arxiv}, their origin as well as their extent and robustness to system's complexities remain elusive.
-Here, we unveiled the presence of an RLT in a realistic dipolar system where the quasiperiodic modulation enters in the one over the distance cubed quasistatic Coulomb interaction, demonstrating the robustness of this phenomenon to all-to-all interactions.
+In particular, we investigated the fate of RLTs, anomalous transitions in which eigenstates undergo a transition from localized to critical as the strength of quasiperiodic modulation is increased.
+While RLTs have been predicted in several quasiperiodic systems \cite{Ramakumar2015,Goblot2020, Roy2021, Jiang2021, Wu2021, Zuo2022, Han2022, Padhan2022, Wang2023, Qi2023,Roy2022, Guan2023, Dai2023, Goncalves2023, Goncalves2023, Vaidya2023, Shimasaki2024, Miranda2024, Xu2024, Guo2024, Padhan2024, Ganguly2024, Tabanelli2024, Li_PRR2024, Lu2025, Li2023_arxiv, Li2023_arxiv2, Nair2025, Chang2025}, their origin as well as their extent and robustness to system's complexities remain elusive.
+Here, we unveiled that in a realistic dipolar system, the interplay between a chain dimerization and an asymmetric quasiperiodic modulation of the dipole spacings induces the revival of an intermediate phase, leading to an RLT.
+We hence demonstrate the robustness of this phenomenon to all-to-all Coulomb interactions, despite their detrimental effect on the transition.

 Furthermore, we studied the impact of dissipation on RLTs using an open quantum system approach to conduct transport simulations.
-This allowed us to demonstrate the manifestation of quasiperiodic disorder-enhanced transport in the context of low-loss emitters.
+This allowed us to demonstrate the manifestation of quasiperiodic modulation-enhanced transport in the context of low-loss emitters.
 Importantly, these simulations also revealed the detrimental impact of dissipation on the RLT, illustrating the fragile nature of this anomalous transition.

 Along with recent works \cite{Wang2021, Hu2024, Citrin2024}, our study represents a further step towards understanding the localization properties of dipolar quasiperiodic systems, platforms that are of particular interest to investigate the impact of long-range interactions as well as non-Hermiticity.
 Numerous avenues remain open in this developing field.
-Notably, the exotic topological properties of disordered dimerized chains such as standard topological Anderson insulator phases \cite{Meier2018,Longhi2020} as well as ungapped ones \cite{Ren2024} could have unexpected features in quasiperiodic dipolar systems.
+Notably, the possible interplay between the RLT and its coupling to electromagnetic modes could lead to a rich phenomenology \cite{Macedo2025}.
+Moreover, the exotic topological properties of disordered dimerized chains such as standard topological Anderson insulator phases \cite{Meier2018,Longhi2020} as well as ungapped ones \cite{Ren2024} could have unexpected features in quasiperiodic dipolar systems.